The premier index in the field of religion and theology.

 Data sets included: MAS Ultra—School Edition · Book Collection: Nonfiction (High School Edition) · Newspaper Source · Science Reference Center.
 Also included for teachers: Academic Search Premier · ERIC · Professional Development Collection.

-Over 300 online practice tests and test preparation ebooks for SAT, ACT, GRE, LSAT, Advanced Placement, civil service, military, real estate, law enforcement, citizenship, TOEFL, ESL, basic skills for elementary, middle, and high school, and much more.
+Online practice tests, skills improvement courses, and test preparation ebooks covering ACT, SAT, GRE, LSAT, Advanced Placement, civil service, military, real estate, law enforcement, citizenship, TOEFL, ESL, basic skills for elementary, middle, and high school, and much more.
 Materials available for all ages—elementary through adult—and each practice test provides instant scoring and customized feedback.

 Free registration with the Learning Express site is required to access the practice tests.

 The Review of Biblical Literature, founded by the Society of Biblical Literature, presents reviews of books in biblical studies and related fields.